-As a cadet, your lifestyle will change dramatically.
-The training program lasts about 50 weeks and includes both classroom instruction in residence at the school and field assignments.
-Cadets are required to live at the school facility in Harrisburg and may return home only on weekends.
+As a cadet, your lifestyle will drastically change.
+This training program lasts about 44 weeks and includes both classroom instruction in residence at the Ross Leffler School of Conservation and field assignments.
+Cadets are required to live at the training school in Harrisburg, Pennsylvania and may return home only on weekends.
 They work long hours and are granted leave only as the training schedule permits.
 They live and study in confined quarters with a group of other adults.
 Under these conditions, obedience to regulations, discipline and respect are necessary to ensure everyone is afforded a reasonable level of comfort with minimal stress and conflict.
-While enrolled in the training program Cadets learn to enforce laws and regulations, prosecute violators, conduct wildlife surveys, oversee Deputy Wildlife Conservation Officers, conduct educational classes and lectures, habitat management activities, etc. Classroom subject matter includes wildlife management and natural history of wildlife, game laws and regulations, law enforcement principles and methods, public relations and land management.
+While enrolled in the training program, Cadets learn to enforce laws and regulations, prosecute violators, conduct wildlife surveys, oversee Deputy State Game Wardens, conduct educational classes and lectures, habitat management activities, etc. Classroom subject matters include wildlife management and natural history of wildlife, game laws and regulations, law enforcement principles and methods, public relations and land management.
 Field assignments give Cadets the chance to apply the principles covered in the classroom.
-During field assignments, Cadets work under the supervision of experienced Wildlife Conservation Officers, who monitor the Cadet's continued progress toward completion of the program.
+During field assignments, Cadets work under the supervision of experienced State Game Wardens, who monitor the Cadet's continued progress toward completion of the program.
 Performance in all stages of training is reviewed through written examination, formal inspections and individual evaluations.

-The training is conducted under close supervision in accordance with policies and procedures established by the Pennsylvania Game Commission.
+The training is conducted under close supervision in accordance with polices and procedures established by the Pennsylvania Game Commission.
 Cadets are required to pass a variety of tests with a minimum passing grade of 70 percent and must maintain an overall average grade of at least 80 percent for successful completion of the training program.

-The training program was developed to provide the cadet with the knowledge base and skill set to perform the duties of a current-day Wildlife Conservation Officer.
-It is designed to approximate the daily demands of the job and to develop behavior patterns, positive work habits and interpersonal skills that will aid the officer in managing multiple tasks and interacting successfully with the many and varied people he or she will meet.
+The training program was developed to provide the cadet with the knowledge base and skill set to perform the duties of a current-day State Game Warden.
+It is designed to approximate the daily demands of the job and to develop behavior patterns, positive work habits, and interpersonal skills that will aid the officer in managing multiple tasks and interacting successfully with the many and varied people he or she will meet.

-In order to participate in the training you must we able to reside at the Training School and at field assignment locations during the training period and...
+In order to participate in the training:

-- 1. You must be willing to work in all weather conditions and irregular hours, at any time of any day, including weekends and holidays and be available for emergency duty. - 2.
-You must be willing to spend much of your time dealing with hunters and related organizations. - 3.
-You must be willing to work alone in isolated areas and be exposed to certain elements of danger such as dealing with people who are armed and confrontational. - 4.
-You must be able to work independently, without daily supervision, to complete assignments and meet regular deadlines. - 5.
-You must be willing to wear a uniform and conform to Game Commission policies on grooming and appearance.

-- 6. You must be willing to learn the use of unarmed self-defense and firearms, and to carry and use weapons as required by the job. - 7.
-You must be willing to promote and support all Pennsylvania Game Commission operations and programs. - 8.
-You must be able to perform all the essential functions of the position. - 9.
-Upon graduation from the Ross Leffler School of Conservation, Cadets are promoted to Wildlife Conservation Officers and must be willing to accept assignment to, and service a district anywhere in the state, and to relocate to, and maintain an office in that assigned district.
+- 1. You must be able to reside at the Ross Leffler School of Conservation and at field assignment locations during the training period. - 2.
+You must be willing to work in all weather conditions and irregular hours, at any time of any day, including weekends and holidays and be available for emergency duty. - 3.
+You must be willing to spend much of your time dealing with hunters and related organizations. - 4.
+You must be willing to work alone in isolated areas and be exposed to certain elements of danger such as dealing with people who are armed and confrontational. - 5.
+You must be able to work independently, without daily supervision, to complete assignments and meet regular deadlines. - 6.
+You must be willing to wear a uniform and conform to the Pennsylvania Game Commission's policies on grooming and appearance. - 7.
+You must be willing to learn the use of unarmed self-defense and firearms, and to carry and use weapons as required by the job. - 8.
+You must be willing to promote and support all Pennsylvania Game Commission operations and programs. - 9.
+You must be able to perform the essential functions of the position. - 10.
+Upon graduation from the Ross Leffler School of Conservation, Cadets are promoted to State Game Wardens and must be willing to accept assignment to, and service a district anywhere in the state, and to relocate to, and maintain a home office in that assigned district.